SaturnWorld-STW/Saturnworld/README.md

 ***60% of the funds obtained in each round of release of STW will be used for Bitcoin Mining machine.30% will be injected into the UNISWAP.10% as developer fee.
 ***The next round of STW will release if the rate of lock tokens is over 65%.

-## STW Destruction
-All unreleased STW will be destroyed at once when the market value of STW reaches 6 billion dollars.